GYMNEMA SYLVESTRE R. Br: A COMPREHENSIVE REVIEW ON PHYTOCHEMICAL AND ANALYTICAL STUDYHTML Full Text

 Oriya : Gudmari

-Habitat: It is found in various deciduous forest of India and common in Deccan peninsula.
+Habitat: It is found in the various deciduous forest of India and common in Deccan peninsula.

 Ethno Medicinal Uses: 11, 12, 13